giorgioroffo/large_language_models_open_suite/README.md

 ## Conclusions

-The GR LLMSuite is a practical framework for benchmarking and evaluating pre-trained language models.
-It supports comparative analysis across various public datasets using metrics like BLEU and ROUGE.
-The suite's modular design allows for flexibility in incorporating new models, datasets, and evaluation metrics.
+The LLMSuite is a valuable toolbox for students, researchers, and practitioners interested in working with pre-trained language models.
+It provides a practical framework for benchmarking and evaluating these models, supporting comparative analysis across various public datasets using metrics like BLEU and ROUGE.
+The suite's modular design offers flexibility in incorporating new models, datasets, and evaluation metrics.
+Additionally, it includes demo scripts for implementing Retrieval-Augmented Generation (RAG), multimodal RAG with CLIP, and training scripts to fine-tune LLM models.
 Future enhancements will focus on expanding functionality and usability, guided by community feedback and research advancements.